hedgeg0d/vchess/README.md

 # vchess
-Chess game written in V programming language(in development)
+Chess game written in V programming language(in development) Thank you for your stars, you encouraged me to revive the game

 ## Disclaimer ⚠️
-**The game is unfinished and unplayable now, but the work is in process.
+**The game is unfinished and unplayable now, but the work is in process**
-  My code is definteley terribly formated now, i will use v fmt later**

 ### Build🔨